GAHT Prescribing

 1. Does your practice setting offer GAHT to minor children?

-2. What clinical criteria must be met in order to qualify for GAHT at your practice setting?
+2. What clinical criteria must be met to qualify for GAHT at your practice setting?

 3. Do you have a multidisciplinary team in place to assess the transgender patient seeking GAHT?
-If not, what “key” personnel could be added to your team?
+What “key” personnel could be added to your team if not?

 Legal Issues on Use of GAHT